Last updated on October 11th, 2023 at 04:29 pm

 Purchasing A “Money Saving” Attraction Pass

 If you’ve been following our blog, you know that we are always looking for ways to save money.
-In my research I found two programs that seemed like a great deal for visiting the typical tourist attractions: Chicago City Pass and Go Chicago Card.
-So what is the difference between the Chicago City Pass and Go Chicago Card you may ask?
-Well they both advertise up to 55% off attractions and have a range of options.
+In my research I found two programs that seemed like a great deal for visiting the typical tourist attractions: Chicago City Pass and Go City.
+So what is the difference between the Chicago City Pass and Go City you may ask?
+Well, they both advertise up to 55% off attractions and have a range of options.
 The main difference is flexibility.
 See the City Pass is $106 and allows you to visit six attractions over nine days.
 I like that pace, but I didn’t have that much time on this trip.
-The Go City Card has a $95 pass that allows you to visit 25 attractions in one day, but unless you’re just walking in and out the door, I don’t see how that is even possible.
-However, the Go City Card does have other options (less attractions or more days) at different price points, and I was considering purchasing their $75 3-Attraction Explorer Pass.
-I just wanted to check one more place–my old go to: Groupon.
+The $99 Go City All-Inclusive Pass allows you to visit 25 attractions in one day, but unless you’re just walking in and out the door, I don’t see how that is even possible.
+However, the Go City pass does have other options (fewer attractions or more days) at different price points, and I was considering purchasing their $80 3-Attraction Explorer Pass.
+I just wanted to check one more place–my old go-to: Groupon.
 Guess what, it had the Go City Card 3-Attraction Explorer Pass for only $67.50!
 Yay!
 I had a little trouble activating the Groupon voucher on the Go City App, but I called the customer service number and they resolved it right away.

 Fail: Hop On Hop Off Tour

-In spite of the cold weather and missed bus opportunity (that I payed for in advance), I still had a great first visit to the Windy City of Chicago!
+In spite of the cold weather and missed bus opportunities (that I paid for in advance), I still had a great first visit to the Windy City of Chicago!
 After all, I did get to walk on a glass floor 1,353 feet in the air.
-I also took at selfie at Cloud Gate (aka “the bean”), spent several hours art-gazing, and ate my fill of some Chicago-style Pizza.
+I also took a selfie at Cloud Gate (aka “the bean”), spent several hours art-gazing, and ate my fill of some Chicago-style Pizza.